gadhagod/GoogleAPI-Fun/README.md

 <br><img src="images/DownloadCreds.png"><br>

 You will also need to authorize acess to your google account.
-For the Youtube API, you instructed to visit a link where you authorize access.
+For the Youtube API, you will be instructed to visit a link where you authorize access.
 If you get the following screen:

 <br><img src="images/NotVerified.png"><br>